lcreid/rails-bootstrap-forms/README.md

 ## Form Styles

-By default, your forms will stack labels on top of controls and your controls will grow to 100% of the available width.
+By default, your forms will stack labels on top of controls and your controls will grow to 100 percent of the available width.
+This is consistent with Bootstrap's "mobile first" approach.

 ### Inline Forms